dantasfiles/AmplifyAndroidPush/README.md

-Setting up a React Native app using AWS Amplify to receive Android Push Notifications
+Android Push Notifications for an AWS Amplify React Native app

 Full descriptions and instructions at: